 My parents had decided that if they had a girl, they would name her Janice.
 This was a merciful way of naming a child for my grandmother without actually saddling the child with my grandmother’s name, which was Janetta.
 But my mother’s labor was long and my head and shoulders were big, and her pain was great, and at a particularly difficult moment, she—who had never been particularly devoted to the Mother of Jesus—was heard to scream, “Get me out of this and I’ll name her Mary!”

 But there’s another story about my birth that I cherish more than this one.
 It seems that when I finally did come out, I came out yellow.
-I must not have looked very strong, because one of the nurses, who was Irish and devout, took me quietly to the far side of the room, dipped two fingers in some water, traced a cross on my brow and baptized me in the name of the Father, and of the Son, and of the Holy Ghost.
+I must not have looked very strong, because one of the nurses, who was Irish and Catholic and devout, took me quietly to the far side of the room, dipped two fingers in some water, traced a cross on my brow and baptized me in the name of the Father, and of the Son, and of the Holy Ghost.

-Now, in Catholic theology in 1947 this was known as a provisional baptism—an emergency baptism in case of death.
+Now, in the Catholic theology of 1947, this was known as a provisional baptism—an emergency baptism in case of death.
 Had I expired in the delivery room that morning, what that nurse did to me would have been a real live valid sacrament, and I would thereby have been spared an eternity in Limbo—a state of being in which the unbaptized soul of an infant enjoys all the natural happiness one could possibly enjoy, but where God is not present, and never will be.

 But I didn’t die.
 I pinked up!
 And so I was baptized officially a month later with an honest-to-God-priest and a big baptismal font.
 My provisional baptism had indeed been provisional.
 It didn’t ‘count’ in the end, and so it became simply an amusing story about the way I came out yellow, but not a story about the day I became a Christian.
-That happened, according to my baptismal certificate, on January 21, when my family brought me to St Mark’s on Dot Ave in the Ashmont section of Dorchester.
+That happened, according to my baptismal certificate, on January 21, the Feast of St Agnes, when my family brought me to St Mark’s on Dot Ave in the Ashmont section of Dorchester.

 The church I belong to these days does not teach that baptism is necessary for salvation.
 In this community of faith, we don’t baptize babies because we believe they need to be baptized.
 Baptism for us is the cool forgiving river through which we are swept into the church.
 It’s a sign that we belong to the family of faith.
 It’s the way we pledge allegiance to the new polity we call the kingdom of God.
 It’s the act by which we are called to follow Jesus, and it’s the moment when we are given a ministry to carry out with him in the name of God’s compassion.